Skip to content

 Hint: Once you select Azure Container Registry for the Image Source, it should default to your ACR and the sample image.
 If not, see the troubleshooting tips, below.

-4. Review and create the ACI.
+4. Skip all other tabs in the wizard, and proceed to review and create the ACI.
 It will take a few minutes to deploy.

 5. Go to the resource and select Start.
 You can monitor the start-up progress in Notifications.

-6. When the container has started, navigate to Containers and Logs to see a message confirming that your installation is working.
+6. When the container has started, navigate to Containers and click Logs to confirm that your installation is working.

 Troubleshooting: